What Causes OCD in Children and Teens?

 Intrusive, unwanted thoughts, and compulsive behavior hijacks a person’s brain and makes the day to day very difficult.
 When your brain is constantly in a state of fright, it is hard to be connected, focused, and do even simple tasks if those intrusive thoughts and compulsions are intense.
 Many people with OCD are highly functional and go through periods of waxing and waning when the thoughts and compulsions might be less or more intense.
 Kids can do really well in school as they channel their energy until the stress of that hijacked brain and constant inner chatter is just too much.
 There are science-backed natural methods that treat OCD and extinguish OCD behaviors and it's SUPER IMPORTANT that we address intrusive thought and compulsions early with kids, so we break the subconscious habit or negative reinforcement cycle.

-What is a Negative Reinforcement Cycle in OCD?
+Breaking the Negative Reinforcement Cycle in OCD

 Is pediatric autoimmune neuropsychiatric disorder related to OCD?